dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 The following IdPs are currently supported:

 * Google
-* Azure AD (2.35.1)
+* Azure AD

 #### Local user account
-You must explicitly create users on the DHIS2, rather than importing them from an external directory such as Active Directory.
+You must explicitly create users in the DHIS2 instance.
+Importing them from an external directory such as Active Directory is currently not supported.
 Managing users with an external identity store is not supported with OIDC.

-#### IdP claims: mapping users
+#### IdP claims and mapping of users
-To sign in to DHIS2, a given user must be provisioned in the IdP and then mapped to a user account on DHIS2.
+To sign in to DHIS2, a given user must be provisioned in the IdP and then mapped to a user account in DHIS2.
 OIDC uses a method that relies on claims to share user account attributes with other applications.
-Claims include user account attributes such as email, phone number, given name, etc. DHIS2 relies on the IdP claims to map user accounts from the IdP to those hosted on DHIS2.
-By default, DHIS2 expects the IdP to pass the email claim.
+Claims include user account attributes such as email, phone number, name, etc. DHIS2 relies on the IdP claims to map user accounts from the IdP to those hosted on DHIS2.
+By default, DHIS2 expects the IdP to pass the _email_ claim.
 Depending on your IdP, you may need to configure DHIS2 to use a different IdP claim.

-If you are using Google or Azure AD as an IdP, the default is to use email claim to map IdP identities to DHIS2 user accounts.
+If you are using Google or Azure AD as an IdP, the default behavior is to use the email claim to map IdP identities to DHIS2 user accounts.

 > **Note**
 >